Saamy Square: Plot

 Ram succeeds in the UPSC exam and leaves for Mussoorie for one-year training.
-After his return, his maternal grandparents are shell shocked to see that he has opted for IPS and that he has been posted as probationary Assistant commissioner in Tirunelveli.
-When Ram asks the reason for their reaction, his grandfather tells the truth that, in fact, his father, Aarusaamy, has been a Deputy commissioner in Tirunelveli.
-Ram's maternal grandfather begins to explain what happened 28 years ago.
+After his return, his grandparents are shocked to see that he has opted for IPS and that he has been posted as a probationary Assistant Commissioner of Police in Tirunelveli.
+When Ram asks the reason for their reaction, his grandfather tells the truth that, in fact, his father, Aarusaamy, has been a Deputy Commissioner in Tirunelveli.
+Ram's grandfather begins to explain what happened 28 years ago.
 When Saamy and Bhuvana were on their way to Tirunelveli, they were hacked to death by the Pichai brothers to avenge their father's death.
 Before dying, Saamy manages to open his dead wife's uterus and prematurely deliver his child (Ram).
-Bhuvana's parents take Ram and escape to Delhi, while the rest of their family is killed by a truck accident planned by Raavana.
+Bhuvana's parents take Ram and escape to Delhi, while a truck accident planned by Raavana kills the rest of their family.

-Agitated by hearing his tragic past, Ram decides to go to Tirunelveli and get justice for his parents' death.
-Ram's maternal grandparents accept his decision, and he leaves for Tirunelveli and decides to take on the Pichai brothers.
-He initially warns Raavana and vows to bring the Pichai brothers before the law for killing his parents.
-Ram later razes Perumal's statue, which had been illegally placed at an intersection by Raavana and caused a lot of traffic problems.
+Agitated by hearing about his tragic past, Ram decides to go to Tirunelveli and get justice for his parents' deaths.
+Ram's grandparents accept his decision, and he leaves for Tirunelveli and decides to take on the Pichai brothers.
+He initially warns Raavana and vows to bring the brothers before the law for killing his parents.
+Ram later razes Perumal's statue, which had been illegally placed at an intersection by Raavana and caused traffic problems.
 A cat-and-mouse game ensues between Ram and Raavana, with both of them trying to get rid of each other.
-Per the president's orders, Sammy is transferred to Tirunelveli and by this, Raavan gets surprised as they were not able to make a transfer elsewhere.
-Meanwhile, Viswanathan initially disapproves of Ram and Diya's love, but he later accepts it.
+In response to the president's orders, Saamy is transferred to Tirunelveli, and Raavana is surprised that they could not transfer him elsewhere.
+Meanwhile, Viswanathan initially disapproves of Ram and Diya's love but later accepts it.

-Ram kills Devendra and Mahendra after an accident caused by them in Devendra's cracker factory to prevent Ram from seizing illegal extortion money of Raavana, which kills many innocent workers, as well as pregnant women.
+Ram kills Devendra and Mahendra after an accident caused by them in Devendra's cracker factory to prevent Ram from seizing illegal extortion money from Raavana, which kills many innocent workers, as well as a pregnant woman.
 Raavana's goons start to kill the people of Tirunelveli in revenge.
-Viswanathan makes a decision to resign from politics for embarrassment faced.
-In the mean while, Raavana's henchmen orchestrate a train accident which kills Viswanathan.
+Viswanathan decides to resign from politics because of the embarrassment faced.
+However, Raavana's henchmen orchestrate a train accident which kills Viswanathan.
 Later, Raavana absconds to Colombo with his mother's advice.

-Ram finds out that Raavana is planning to go to Pakistan via Gujarat and Rajasthan, he tracks him down.
-After a tiresome fight with desert bandits and Raavana, Ram subdues Raavana but decides to leave him to his fate in the middle of the Thar Desert with no man, town, village, or water source for several hundreds of kilometres.
+Ram finds out that Raavana is planning to go to Pakistan via Gujarat and Rajasthan, and he tracks him down.
+After a tiresome fight with desert bandits and Raavana, Ram subdues Raavana but decides to leave him to his fate in the middle of the Thar Desert with no man, town, village, or water source for several hundreds of kilometers.

-As the credits roll, Ram lies to the media that Raavana had left for Sri Lanka due to fear of being killed.
-There is a record of Raavana, going to Sri Lanka, but there is no record of coming back to India.
-Whereas, Raavana dies after 17 days in the desert.
+As the credits roll, Ram lies to the media Raavana left for Sri Lanka over the fear of being killed.
+Raavana dies after 17 days in the desert.
 Soon, Ram and Diya marry.
 The movie ends with the message, "Saamy's adventure will continue".